-This is a recurrent dream, and indeed I have walked along the roofs of thousands of hurtling railroad cars in my brakeman career.
+This is a recurrent dream, and indeed in the waking life of my brakeman career I have walked along the roofs of thousands of hurtling railroad cars.
 How odd that I got so used to it.
 To this day I am afraid of heights, but after a year or so as a brakeman I was striding back and forth along the tops of moving trains as nimbly and as naturally as a monkey.

 With the new trains we don’t have to walk along the roofs any more except in certain rare circumstances.
 A brakeman’s job is so much easier and less dangerous nowadays.

 The usual dream I have is that I’m trying to reach the locomotive but I’m never able to.
 More and more cars magically appear and prevent me from ever reaching the locomotive.

 And then there’s the variant dream where I’m walking along the roof of a train and all of

 a sudden a tunnel appears out of nowhere.
 I lay myself down on the roof of a car and the dark tunnel rushes over me, just inches above my head, and I lie there holding onto the bare metal, and the tunnel keeps rushing and swooshing darkly above me, and the tunnel keeps going on and on and on in darkness.